JoachimWeise/website/content/post/2020-10-27-stars-with-naap.md

 Almost everything we know about stars comes from observing light, and most of the details come from measuring their spectra.
 The analysis of stellar spectra began with Joseph von Fraunhofer's observations on which I had written in an [earlier post on Fraunhofer 2020-10-20-fraunhofer-lines](/post/2020-10-20-fraunhofer-lines/).
 Spectral characteristics are used by astronomers for various schemes of stellar classification.

-In 1943, astronomers Morgan, Keenan and Kellman of Yerkes Observatory published a scheme for incorporating the width of absorption lines into stellar classification.
-Their book [An Atlas Of Stellar Spectra](http://ned.ipac.caltech.edu/level5/ASS_Atlas/MK_contents.html) (see also this [shorter PDF version](https://www.ucl.ac.uk/ucl-observatory/sites/ucl-observatory/files/mkkbook.pdf) and their [1973 Annual Reviews article](http://articles.adsabs.harvard.edu/pdf/1973ARA%26A..11...29M)) defined the *Yerkes spectral classification* or *MK system*.
-It used the same letters as the old Harvard system, O, B, A, F, G, K, M, and the same arabic numeral for subclasses based on line ratios, A0, A1, A2, etc., but added another element: a roman numeral between "I" (one) and "V" (five).
-The higher the number, the wider the lines.

-The MK system is a two-dimensional classification scheme based on the fact that spectral lines are sensitive to

-- stellar temperature and
-- surface gravity, which is related to luminosity.

-Denser stars with higher surface gravity exhibit greater pressure broadening of spectral lines.
-The gravity, and hence the pressure, on the surface of a giant star is much lower than for a dwarf star because the radius of the giant is much greater than a dwarf of similar mass.